Cauliflower Fried Rice will trick your tastebuds in the best way possible. This 20 minute low-carb recipe tastes like regular fried rice!

 Ingredients

-• 1 teaspoon + 1 Tablespoon sesame oil, divided
+• 4 teaspoons sesame oil, divided

 • 2 eggs

-• 1 small head cauliflower (see notes)
+• 1 small head cauliflower, see notes

 • 1/2 cup frozen mixed vegetables

-• 2 green onions
+• 2 green onions, chopped

-• 3 cloves garlic, minced
+• 3 cloves garlic, pressed or minced

 • salt and pepper